Postage stamps and postal history of Malta: Malta stamps under British rule (1860–1964)

 In 1938, a definitive set of stamps with denominations between ¼d and 10/- depicting the new monarch George VI and pictorial scenes was issued.
 Some of the scenes were reused from the 1926–1930 definitives, whilst some values had completely new designs.
 The stamps were printed by Waterlow.
 The ¼d value was the only stamp which did not depict the monarch, but instead was based on the 1901 ¼d stamp, modernised to show how the Grand Harbour looked in the 1930s and with the GRI monogram representing the monarch.
 Six stamps from this set were reissued in new colours in 1943.

 In 1947 Malta was granted self-government again, and in 1948 this was commemorated by overprinting the George VI definitives with the text '.
 In 1953, six stamps were reissued with colour changes, still bearing the overprint.
 Most of these did not exist in these colours without the overprint.
 A variety of the 1½d green exists in which the overprint is albino, such that it appears to be omitted.
 This is one of Malta's rarest postage stamp errors.

 A definitive issue of stamps with denominations from ¼d to £1 depicting Queen Elizabeth II and various pictorial scenes was issued between January 1956 and January 1957.
 The ¼d to 2/- stamps were printed by Bradbury Wilkinson and Company, while those between 2/6 and £1 were printed by Waterlow.
-The stamps depicted monuments, churches and historic sites in Malta such as the Great Siege Monument, Auberge de Castille, Les Gavroches and monuments in Saint John's Co-Cathedral, along with scrolls presented to Malta by George VI and President Franklin D. Roosevelt during World War II.
+The stamps depicted monuments, churches and historic sites in Malta such as the Great Siege Monument, Auberge de Castille, Les Gavroches and monuments in St John's Co-Cathedral, along with scrolls presented to Malta by George VI and President Franklin D. Roosevelt during World War II.
 In 1963 and 1964, the 1d and 2d denominations of this issue were released with a different watermark.